caltechlibrary/dataset/docs/index.md

 ## Internal project concepts

++ [upgrading a collection](../how-to/upgrading-a-collection.html) - Describes how to upgrade a collection from a previous version of dataset to a new one
 + [file system layout](../how-to/file-system-layout.html) - Describes how collections are organized
-+ [upgrading a collection](../how-to/upgrading-a-collection.html) - Describes how to upgrade a collection from a previous version of dataset to a new one
++ [migrating file layout](../how-to/migrate-layout.html) - Describes how to migrate the file system layout

 ## _dataset_ Operations